FractalWire/ais/README.md

 ### About this repository

-This repository provides docker files and useful script to run the application in a containarized environment.
+This repository provides docker files and useful script to run the application in a containerized environment.

 #### How to use it